sensu/sensu-go-workshop/lessons/operator/10/README.md

    ```
 1. **Trigger an incident**

-   Just as in the exercise 1, we'll want to POST to the demo app healthz API endpoint if needed to placed the app into error status status condition.
+   Just as in the exercise 1, if needed, we'll want to POST to the demo app healthz API endpoint to place the app into error status state.
+   Note: this step might not be needed if your check from the previous excerise is still alerting.

    **Mac and Linux:**

    ```shell